Great Tips for Visiting Araluen Botanic Park in Spring 2022

 Araluen Botanic Park Facilities

-New management means that Chalet Healy Café is serving up a fresh and exciting Spring menu.
-There are also plenty of benches, grassy areas for picnics or kids to run around on, as well as the Araluen Train, which runs on weekends during springtime.
-There were food trucks near the grassed area when we visited during the spring festival last year.
+There are plenty of benches, grassy areas for picnics or kids to run around on, as well as the Araluen Train, which runs on weekends during springtime.

 The Best Tulips in Perth at Araluen Botanic Park

-Yates Springtime at Araluen has Perth’s biggest display of Tulips.
-This year it has over 120,000 Tulips and 36,000 other spring flowers.
+Yates Springtime at Araluen Botanical Park has Perth’s biggest display of Tulips.
+This year it has over 120,000 Tulips and 36,000 other spring flowers set amongst a bushland setting.

 Tulips have been planted here since 1930 when the bulbs were imported from Holland.
 After the war, they were sourced from New Zealand but now come from Tesselaar Bulbs in Victoria.
 They are refrigerated for 8 weeks and then planted once the ground temperature reaches 12 degrees.